brentewood/AlphaMaderaChat/README.md

 Key learning opportunities:

-- See how to structure API calls to different AI providers (Claude, GPT-4, Grok)
+- See how to structure API calls to different AI providers (Claude, GPT-4, Grok, Gemini)
 - Learn about handling streaming responses for real-time chat
 - Understand configuration management and API key security
 - Explore chat history persistence and state management